Bukola-Testimony/AltSchool-Cloud-Exercices/README.md

 I downloaded, Installed and setup a vertualization software (Virtual Box) on my windows O/S.
 I downloaded, Installed and setup Vagrant(A Development environment) on my windows O/S using git bash command.I also created a vagrant folder for vagrant initialization and set up on virtualBox.
 Finally installed and set up ubuntu focal 20.04LTS on vagrant.

+## EXERCISE 2
 I particularly had a challenge configuring private networks on vagrant as it kept getting some errors each time I want to power up the machine.
-With the help of some my colleagues and a lot of google searching, i was able to finally set up the machine and configured it to private network.
-Here is the screenshot:
+With the help of some my colleagues and a lot of google searching, I was able to finally set up the machine and configured it to private network.

-## EXRCISE 2
+#### Here is the screenshot:

-Private network set to "dhcp" and configuration: ifconfig.
+## Private network set to "dhcp" and configuration: ifconfig.
 Note: see screenshot of output below.
 <br/>
 > <img src="./Vagrant/Vagrant-config.JPG" alt="vagrant configuration output">

-## EXRCISE 3
+## EXERCISE 3
+### Linux commands and their output:

 ```console